rholder/csv2es/README.rst

 The csv2es project is an Apache 2.0 licensed commandline utility, written in Python, to load a CSV (or TSV) file into an Elasticsearch instance.
 That's pretty much it.
 That's all it does.
-The first row of your file should contain the field names you want to be used for your documents otherwise things will get weird.
-There's a little trick documented below to add a header row in case your file is missing it.
+The first row of the file should contain the field names intended to be used for Elasticsearch documents otherwise things will get weird.
+There's a little trick documented below to add a header row in case the file is missing it.

 Features
 --------

 - Minimal commandline interface
 - Load CSV's or TSV's
-- Customize your delimiter
+- Customize the delimiter to something else
 - Uses the Elasticsearch bulk API

 Installation